cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 ### 4.3.
 The printf Function

 The `printf` function is provided by the C standard library and can be used to print values to the screen.
-The pseudocode for the `printf` function definition is shown below.
+The pseudo-code for the `printf` function definition is shown below.

     :::c